phy25/dokuwiki-srv-howto/README.md

 ### How to run

-> docker run -d -p 80:80 howto-docker
+> docker run -d -p 80:80 daocloud.io/phy25/dokuwiki-srv-howto

 ### How to build with fluency